vikasreddy17/SIFApplicationDataSet/README.md

 80% of the data was placed into the training set (output_train_x.csv and output_train_y.csv) and the remaining 20% of the data was placed into a testing set (output_test_x.csv and output_test_y.csv).
 The training and testing sets were created using the train_test_split function in the sklearn Python library.
 The code corressponding to this functionality is the third block of code in the Data_Analysis.ipynb file.

-3. Preforming a cross validation on the decision tree classifier model from the sklearn library and testing hyperparameters (max leaf nodes and max depth of the decision tree).
+3. Preforming a cross validation (using the training data) on the decision tree classifier model from the sklearn library and testing hyperparameters (max leaf nodes and max depth of the decision tree).

-Shown in the
+Shown in the fourth block of code in the Data_Analysis.ipynb file, a nested for loop was used to run cross validations on decision tree classifier models with max depth varying from 4 to 15 and max leaf nodes varying from 4 to 15.
+The code creates a final list of the accuracy train and test score and organizes the models based on the test score from the cross validation.
+The full results of all the models tested in the cross validation is available in the DecisionTree_full_crossval_results.csv file.
+A condensed data table is also available under the fourth block of code in the Data_Analysis.ipynb file.

+4. Selecting a final model and testing the accuracy of the model with the testing set.

+The best combination of hyperparameters of the ones tested was a max depth of 4 and a max leaf nodes of 4.
+The test accuracy of final model selected was approximately 92.9608%.
+We